Adity-star/Complete-DataScience-Guide/CheatSheets/README.md

   - **Pros**: Ideal for regression tasks where the output is a real number.
   - **Cons**: Not suitable for classification tasks, as it does not bound the output between a specific range (e.g., 0 and 1).

-## Summary

-- **ReLU** is widely used for hidden layers due to its simplicity and efficiency.
-- **Leaky ReLU** fixes the dead ReLU problem by allowing a small gradient for negative inputs.
-- **Softmax** is used for multi-class classification, converting outputs into a probability distribution.
-- **Sigmoid** is used for binary classification, outputting a probability between 0 and 1.
-- **Linear** is used for regression tasks, where the output is continuous.

-These activation functions are the building blocks of neural networks, enabling them to solve a wide range of tasks from classification to regression.

 [Back to Machine Learning Advanced Concepts](#machine-learning-advanced-concepts)